marcushcarter/bear-and-bull/README.md

 You just punch enemies with your bare hands.
 They always said your hands should be registered as weapons.
 You just punch your enemies dum dum.
 A melee weapon with very fast movement speed, fast attack speed and medium damage.

 ### Finger Guns (UNCOMMON)
 Since when did you have bullets coming out of your fingers.
 When you use this weapon, you will shoot fingernails out at your enemies.
-This is a medium ranged weapon with medium cooldown, medium damage and decent cooldown speed.
+This is a medium ranged weapon with medium cooldown, medium damage and decent cooldown speed and somewhat fast movement speed.
 This gun can only hold 5 fingernails at a time, then you have to reload.
 Just put your hand in a gun shape and fire (which makes a flash of light at the fingertip) and reloads like a pump shotgun.

 ### Coin Toss (RARE)
 You flip a coin that can land on heads or tails.
 On heads, this will kill the nearest enemy to your location, if you land on tails, the coin will attack you and take 20% of your health.
 This is a special weapon with unlimited damage, no reload and high movement speed.
 It is a risk reward type of card.
 When attacking, the player will flip the coin in thier hand.

 ### Pineapple (UNCOMMON)
 A prickly yellow pineapple.
 It is a short ranged weapon thatdoes very little damage but has a very high change of inflicting the impaled / bleeding effects.
 This pinapple just sits in your hand and you throw it.
 You get a new one off screen.

+### Traffic Cone (COMMON)
+A bright orang traffic cone.
+You just attack normally with it.
+A melee weapon with aomewhat fast move speed, higher damage than the fists and somewhat fast attack speed.
+You attack people with a orange traffic cone.

+### Deck Shuffler (LEGENDARY)
+Holds a card spread in your hand.
+Card looks like a deck of cards.
+When you use this weapon, it will pick a random card from your deck and use it as ammo.
+If you have no cards, you cant attack.
+These cards have unlimited range (until they hit a wall or enemy) and do a massive amount of damage.
+When used, it just looks like you throw a card ahead of you.
+Reload by grabbing a new card from your deck on the left side of the screen.
+Also has fast movement speed and decent reload time.

 ## Playable Cards